 Sustainable housing has become a luxury slogan.
-Amid solar panels, efficiency sensors, and eco-certificates, we are sold the idea that living in 40 square meters is an achievement.
+Between solar panels, efficiency sensors, and green certificates, we are sold the idea that living in 40 square meters is an achievement.
 But in this race for zero footprint, family life gets compressed.
-Children lose their rooms, breathing space is negotiated through an app, and the old patio becomes a blurry memory.
+Children lose their rooms, the space to breathe is negotiated through an app, and the backyard of yesteryear is a blurry memory.

 Luxury Home Automation: The Control We Didn't Need 🤖

-Technology promises to free us, but it often traps us in a loop of automation.
-A smart thermostat that learns your schedule, blinds that close on their own, and an assistant that reminds you to open the window.
+Technology promises to free us, but it often locks us into a loop of automation.
+A smart thermostat that learns your schedule, blinds that close on their own, and an assistant that reminds you that you haven't opened the window.
 All very efficient, yes.
 But when the apartment is so small that two chairs barely fit, the zoned climate control system becomes a joke.
-The investment in home automation doesn't make up for the lack of square footage.
+The investment in home automation doesn't compensate for the lack of square footage.
 It's like putting a GPS on a scooter.

 The Wet Dream of Energy Efficiency 💧

-The funniest part is that while you are being sold the 40-square-meter apartment as the pinnacle of progress, construction companies are building mansions on the outskirts.
-And you, with your Passivhaus certificate, realize that you share the bathroom with the washing machine and the bed with the study desk.
+The funniest part is that while they sell you the 40-square-meter apartment as the pinnacle of progress, construction companies are building mansions on the outskirts.
+And you, with your Passivhaus certificate, realize that you share the bathroom with the washing machine and the bed with the desk.
 But it's okay, because the app tells you that today you saved 0.3 euros on heating.
 Sure, your back hurts from sleeping on a sofa bed.
 Progress, they call it.